Ah… Law school.

 What a place to be!

 Plenty of work, yes, but still time to have fun.
-We wanted to compile a list of things we wish we managed better while at law school.
+We wanted to compile a list of things we wish we managed better while at university.

-Being a caring medical negligence solicitor in Manchester means a lot to us now.
-If you want to become a lawyer, trust us, it is fulfilling like you think it will be.
+Being associated with caring medical negligence solicitor in Manchester means a lot to us now.
+If you want to become a lawyer, trust us, it seems fulfilling like you think it will be.